RUNNING →

 In a large mixing bowl, mix together the oats, baking powder, cinnamon and salt.
 Set aside.

 Blend the bananas and milk in a blender or food processor and pour into a medium-sized bowl.
-Stir in honey (or maple syrup), flax egg (or regular egg) and vanilla extract.
+Stir in honey (or maple syrup), egg (or flax egg) and vanilla extract.

 Add the wet ingredients to the dry ingredients and mix until everything is well incorporated.
 Gently fold in berries (or seasonal fruit of choice) and any additional add-in ingredients.